 How do I set up a preliminary/introductory meeting?

 What types of awards are available?

 The funding opportunities are numerous.
-They range from travel for funding or to complete your dissertation, to funding that supports students based on their demographics and interests.
+They include funding to travel and conduct research, funding to learn a language, funding to complete your dissertation, and funding that supports students based on their demographics and interests.
 Request a meeting today to begin your tailored funding search.

 Can you help me with funding to attend or present at a conference?